 How MFA Works

 Multi-factor authentication (MFA) provides your password protected, online accounts at Fordham with an additional layer of security.
-Verifying your identity using MFA reduces the risks associated with unauthorized access to your accounts, should your passwords ever be compromised.
+Verifying your identity using MFA reduces the risk associated with unauthorized access to your accounts, should your passwords ever be compromised.
 Fordham's MFA service is provided by Duo Security, a trusted company used by many higher education institutions.

 - To log into a Fordham system, enter your AccessIT ID and password, as usual.